 Now, we'll cover quality gates in the sense of automatic verifications done to the code.
 Unlike the previous one, this definition of quality gate is objective, automated, and usually applied at the code level.

 So, in this context, a quality gate is an automated verification you can use to enforce the adherence to one or more quality standards.
 Like the previous type of quality gate, this one also preserves the metaphor.
-Think of it as an actual gate that prevents the code from going forward in the SDLC (software development life cycle) pipeline if it doesn’t meet the defined quality criteria.
+Think of it as an actual gate that prevents the code from going forward in the software development lifecycle (SDLC) pipeline if it doesn't meet the defined quality criteria.

 Would you want a more radical but also more guaranteed way to prevent code that fails quality gates from reaching production?
 Well, in that case, you'd probably want to configure your CI/CD (continuous integration / continuous deployment) software so the build fails when code doesn't pass the gates.

 Before wrapping up, we'll show some examples of real quality gates criteria, collected from various tools.
 That way, you get a real sense of what an automated quality gate process looks like and the type of feedback it can provide you.